sylvainhalle/AntRun/Readme.md

 5. Use Ant to build your project.
-To compile the code, generate the Javadoc, run the unit tests, generate a test and code coverage report and bundle everything in a runnable JAR file, simply type `ant` (without any arguments) on the command line.
+To compile the code, generate the Javadoc, run the unit tests, generate a test and code coverage report and bundle everything in a runnable JAR file, simply type `ant all` on the command line.

 6. If dependencies were specified in step 4 and are not present in the system, type `ant download-deps`, followed by `ant install-deps` to